parveen-daffodil/au-components/payment_calculation.md

 This topic describes how to figure out the amount that the customer will pay the contractor for the services.

-### Contractor is paid at an hourly or daily rate for the Services.
+### Contractor is paid based on time spent on the Services.

 The fees payable to Contractor in exchange for the Services will be calculated at {{payment rate}}.

-### Contractor will be paid a lump sum in exchange for the Services.
+### Contractor will be paid an amount of money in exchange for doing an entire job.

-Contractor will be paid the {{total amount}} in exchange for the Services.
+Contractor will be paid the {{dollar amount}} in exchange for the Services.

 ### Contractor will be paid the fees set out in the clause table.